Null logo

 print(data["integrity"]["signature"])

-Tip: Integrate directly against the AIR object and integrity block.
+Tip: Integrate directly against the record object and integrity block.
 Do not parse Lens responses as plain text.

 Verification

-Every Lens response includes an AIR object and a signed integrity block.
-To verify a response, rebuild the canonical AIR payload in the exact field order shown below, hash it with SHA-256, and verify the returned Ed25519 signature using the published Lens public key.
+Every Lens response includes a record object and a signed integrity block.
+To verify a response, rebuild the canonical record payload in the exact field order shown below, hash it with SHA-256, and verify the returned Ed25519 signature using the published Lens public key.

 1. Fetch the Lens public key